ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 (2 + my_arr).filled()
 ```

-This kind of simple usage can often work without much fuss, but it is missing some desirable features: Attributes of the contained type are not exposed on the masked instance, the `repr` and `str` of the `MaskedArray` do not display anything about the contained type, and numpy functions which create new masked arrays may lose the contained ducktype class information.
-To control these behaviors you should subclass `MaskedArray`.
+Encapsulation in this way is easy to implement, but it is missing  some desirable features: Attributes of the encapsulated type are not exposed on the masked instance, the `repr` and `str` of the `MaskedArray` do not display anything about the contained type, and numpy functions which create new masked arrays may lose the contained ducktype class information.

+To control these behaviors we recommend you subclass `MaskedArray` and the other ducktype to create a composite type.
 [TODO: example subclass]